AMD and Intel constantly compete to deliver the optimal possible performance while maintaining power proportional to efficiency.

 AMD’s Zen, Zen+, Zen 2, and Zen 3 iterations have all been extremely power efficient, while Intel’s previous flagship SKUs had up to 250W power usage.
 Thankfully, Intel finally updated its node process (14nm++ to 10nm) and used a hybrid (big.LITTLE) architecture for Alder Lake.

 However, even with AMD’s and Intel’s efforts to bring efficiency to the table, some CPUs still use more power than we want them to.
-In such cases, the processor can be undervolted to draw less power while delivering the same amount of processing power.
+In such cases, the processor can be undervolted to draw less energy while delivering the same amount of processing power.

 Let’s do it!